MarceloLopezS/fedora-setup/README.md

 4. Install other required programs and packages using _dnf_.

+## Video (NVIDIA):

+- Open Software center, then click on Main Menu to expand it.
+Click on Software Repositories.
+- Look for the section: Fedora Third Party Repositories.
+Turn on: Enable New Repositories.
+- Close the Software Repositories window, search for and install (on Software center): NVIDIA Linux Graphics Driver.
+- Once installed, restart the PC.

 ## Audio:

 1. Setting up virtual microphone and virtual speaker for usecases like using OBS Studio's output audio from microphone on other programms: